movementlabsxyz/MIP/MIP/MIP-60/README.md

 If the relayer relays incorrect information, the bridge can be _hacked_ and assets _duplicated_ or _stolen_ (see [MIP-39](https://github.com/movementlabsxyz/MIP/blob/mip-move-bridge-architecture/MIP/mip-39/README.md).)
 This problem is addressed in [issue-838](https://github.com/movementlabsxyz/movement/issues/838).

-On Ethereum, a block is immutable when it is declared final.
+On Ethereum, a block is immutable when it is declared _final_.
+Until is is final, a block can be _reverted_ (i.e., the transactions in the block are not executed).
-Other criteria can be used to accept a block as almost-final (with a risk that it is not final), e.g. k-confirmations, where k is the number of blocks that have been added to the chain since the block was added.
+Other criteria can be used to accept a block as _almost-final_ (with a risk that it is reverted), e.g. k-confirmations, where k is the number of blocks that have been added to the chain since the block was added.

 > [!IMPORTANT]
-> What is known is that for k=1, after the introduction on blobs on Ethereum, the probability of a block being reverted is approximately 1 every hour.
+> Since the introduction on blobs on Ethereum, the probability of a 1-confirmed block being reverted is approximately 0.3%, so 3 out of 1000, so it can happen once every hour.
 If a block is final, the probability of it being reverted is negligible.

 ## Trade-offs

 ### Type of bridge
 A simple design that is adopted by many L2 chains is the _lock/mint_ design.
+A user initiates a transfer on the source chain and the bridge operator is responsible for completing the transfer on the target chain.
 In this design, the trust assumptions are that the contracts on the source chain and the target chain are _correct_ and implement the lock and mint operations correctly.

 ### Relayer